lfelipecas/stock_prediction/README.md

 # Stock Price Prediction with LSTM

 ## Introduction
-This project focuses on predicting stock prices using Long Short-Term Memory (LSTM) networks.
-The goal is to build a robust model that can forecast future stock prices based on historical data.
-The project is particularly suited for data scientists, machine learning enthusiasts, and financial analysts interested in applying deep learning to time series forecasting.
+This project focuses on predicting the stock price of Netflix using Long Short-Term Memory (LSTM) networks, leveraging historical data downloaded from Yahoo Finance.
+The primary goal is to build a robust model capable of forecasting future stock prices based on past performance.
+By applying deep learning techniques, particularly LSTM networks known for their effectiveness in time series forecasting, this project aims to provide accurate predictions that can assist in making informed investment decisions.

+This project is particularly suited for data scientists, machine learning enthusiasts, and financial analysts who are interested in applying deep learning models to real-world financial data.
+Through this project, users can gain insights into the stock market trends and explore the potential of LSTM networks in forecasting future stock prices.

 ## Project Structure
 After running the `main.py` the project will be organized into several directories and files, each serving a specific purpose: